Monday, March 26, 2007

 Could they have handled the situation differently and been successful with me?
 Perhaps... if they had met my objection straight up with a challenge to stop piddling around when I knew the way, turn my life over to Christ and start following him.
 Instead, they relied on the "just receive Christ" (i.e. pray the prayer) and it will all come out in the wash.
 That's nothing but wishy-washy and flew in the face of the Bible which I had been reading.

-I wish that we would stop playing the "bait and switch" game; that we would stop, in blatant distrust of Jesus, sugar coating the gospel thinking that we're helping the cause!.
+I wish that we would stop playing the "bait and switch" game; that we would stop, in blatant distrust of Jesus, sugar-coating the gospel thinking that we're helping the cause!.
 This non-evangelistic evangelism is demeaning to Christ, to the cross, and to all those who have faithfully gone before.
 This is not some frivolous social club, it's the kingdom of God.
-It comes at a price and those saved need to count the cost-- at least that's what's spelled out in the Word.
+It comes at a price and those saved need to count the cost-- at least that's what Jesus said.